Azure/CanadaPubSecALZ/docs/onboarding/ado.md

     8. Rename the pipeline to `subscription-ci`

 2. Create a subscription configuration file (JSON)

+    *Review the [README.md under `/config/subscriptions`](../../config/subscriptions/README.md) to create the folder structure required for subscriptions deployments.*

     1. Make a copy of an existing subscription configuration file under `config/subscriptions/CanadaESLZ-main` as a starting point